vgarciag/hassio-addons/gandi_dns/DOCS.md

 ## Known issues and limitations

-- You must have a domain hosted by GoDaddy.
+- You must have a domain hosted by Gandi.

 ## Support